(revised Dec 5, 2016) -- [Download Official Packet]

 7. CRITERIA FOR TURN IN SAMPLES

-One showpiece for each category plus a number of samples that will be determined by number of teams competing.
-For a cook off with less than 50 teams there shall be 12 bite size pieces.
-For a cook off over 50 teams there shall be 15 bite size pieces.
+One showpiece for each category plus 12 bite size pieces.
 Rib samples must have bone in it and can be any length as long as the lid will close.
+Each rib is a showpiece only turn in 12 NOT 13.
 Brisket slice shall be cut twice for bite size piece.
-There shall be no more than the allotted numbers of bite size pieces in your turn in box.
-Example: If your head judge sets the limit for 12 bite sized pieces then there shall not be any more than 12 bite sized pieces in your turn in box.
+There shall be no more than 12 bite size pieces in your turn in box.

 8. JUDGING TRAYS